Last Updated: 5 February 2015

 Security and operations

-Where necessary for matters related to security or airfield operations we collect additional information for security purposes and/or to comply with our legal obligations:
+Where necessary for matters related to security or airfield operations we may also collect:

 - Residential address history, criminal history, details of any pending prosecutions and the outcome of security assessments, criminal history checks and immigration checks.